sjsu-library/unionist/_items/unionist--text-0394.md

 articleType:
 volume:
 issue:
-transcription: |
-  “The editor of the “Unionist” must bear the disappointment with pious resignation.
+transcription: "“The editor of the “Unionist” must bear the disappointment with pious resignation.
 His good intentions towards us are duly appreciated—but he has failed of his object entirely.
-We cannot, particularly with the thermometer at 95, be drawn into a controversy with
+We cannot, particularly with the thermometer at 95, be drawn into a controversy with <em>him</em> on the subject of anti-ism.
-  <em>him</em>
-  on the subject of anti-ism.
 We have asserted nothing of that pestilent doctrine which is not abundantly borne out by facts—besides, any thing about “falsehood and ignorance” comes with a very ill grace from that quarter.
-We shall have Satan, by and bye, ringing the parish bell and reproving sin with as much zeal as if he had no part nor lot in the matter.”
+We shall have Satan, by and bye, ringing the parish bell and reproving sin with as much zeal as if he had no part nor lot in the matter.” "
 scholarlyNotes:
 commentary:
 relatedPeople: Charles C. Burleigh (inferred)